 Aminosalicylates include mesalazine, olsalazine, balsalazide and sulfasalazine.
 The active ingredient of each of these medicines is 5-aminosalicylic acid but each medicine is different in how the active ingredient is released or activated in the gut.
 Mesalazine is the most commonly used.
 Each of these medicines comes in different brand names and different preparations such as oral tablets, sachets or suspension, liquid or foam enemas, or medicines which are inserted into the rectum (suppositories).
 The type of preparation (for example, tablets or enemas) may depend on the main site of the inflammation in the gut.

 Aminosalicylates often work well for mild flare-ups.
-The exact way these medicines work is not clear but they are thought to counter the way inflammation develops in UC.
+The exact way these medicines work is not clear but they are thought to counter the way inflammation develops.
 However, they do not work in all cases.
 Some people need to switch to steroid medication if an aminosalicylate medicine is not working, or if the flare-up is moderate or severe.

 Side-effects with the more modern aminosalicylates (mesalazine, olsalazine and balsalazide) are uncommon.
 The older one, sulfasalazine, had a higher rate of side-effects so is not commonly used these days.